 The Georgia Department of Natural Resources Law Enforcement Division issued charges for "illegal buying and selling of game fish," as well as issuing an additional citation to Miller for fishing without a license.
-The bass was dead by the time it was confiscated by GA DNR officials.
+The bass was dead by the time it was confiscated by DNR officials.

 4. Theft by deception

-Iowa anglers Aaron Lauber and Jason Schuttlerof, 23 and 25 and the time, were charged with felony counts of theft by deception after the Iowa DNR investigated a tip about their fish being caught outside the duration of the tournament.
+Iowa anglers Aaron Lauber and Jason Schuttlerof, 23 and 25 at the time, were charged with felony counts of theft by deception after the Iowa DNR investigated a tip about their fish being caught outside the duration of the tournament.

 Teams paid $75 to enter the state-sponsored tournament, called the "Clear Lake Yellow Bass Bonanza," which consisted of a grand prize of $1,500 in cash as well as a $1,000 Cabela's gift package.

 5. Altering the fin

-Texas angler David Neal Prickey, admitted to Game Wardens that he had altered the cadual fin of a largemouth bass caught on Lake Fork during the Sealy Big Bass Splash tournament so the fish would fit within the lake's slot limit.
+Texas angler David Neal Prickey, admitted to Game Wardens that he had altered the caudal fin of a largemouth bass caught on Lake Fork during the Sealy Big Bass Splash tournament so the fish would fit within the lake's slot limit.

 Tournament prizes included a new truck, boat and thousands of dollars in cash winnings.
 Prickey was charged with Fraud in a Fishing Tournament with Prizes Greater than $10,000.
 The charge is a third-degree felony in the state.